teralis/qr-docs/docs/core-concepts/tubs.md

 # Understanding Tubs

-Tubs are the fundamental organizational unit in QR Tub.
+Tubs are the fundamental organizational unit in qrtub.
 They act as containers for your items, lists, and QR codes, helping you keep everything organized and easily accessible.

 ## What is a Tub?